The Darwin Film Society

 Phil Hickey

-I became a Committee member of the Darwin Film Society after being a regular Deckchair patron and DFS membesince the mid-90s.
+I became a Committee member of the Darwin Film Society after being a regular Deckchair patron and DFS member since the mid-90s.
 The Deckchair and the films it presents have been an ongoing joy in my life throughout that whole time.
 As a committee member, I’m really pleased to be able to offer something in return.
 My main interests are in maintaining and improving the Deckchair experience for members.
 I think the Deckchair represents the best of what’s good about Darwin.

 Ethics